-The APPRC will meet following the completion of each semester to review the academic progress of each student.
-The committee will verify and validate that students are achieving the learning outcomes and expected competencies and will move on to the next semester based on Student Progression Reports prepared by the Occupational Therapy Department committee members.
-The committee, in, will review recommended action plans for students whose academic or professionalism performance warrants intervention.
+• The APPRC will meet following the completion of each semester to review the academic progress of each student.
+The committee will verify and validate each student are achieving the learning outcomes and expected competencies and will move on to the next semester based on Student Progression Reports prepared by the Occupational Therapy Department committee members.
+The committee, in, will review recommended action plans for students whose academic or professional performance warrants intervention.
+Within any APPRC decision, there is to be a stated time of review within the reports prepared.